EvanMisshula/misshula.org/content/pages/bio.md

 # Academic

-I am a [GC Digital Fellow](https://digitalfellows.commons.gc.cuny.edu) and sixth year PhD student in [Criminal Justice](http://gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Criminal-Justice) at the [CUNY Graduate Center](http://gc.cuny.edu/Home).
+I am a substitute lecturer in the department of Math and Computer Science at CUNY John Jay.
+I serve as advisor to the Computer Science club and a coordinator for new undergraduate major, Computer Science and Information Security.
+I am a PhD student in [Criminal Justice](http://gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Criminal-Justice) at the [CUNY Graduate Center](http://gc.cuny.edu/Home).
 I work part-time as a data scientist at the John Jay [Research and Evaluation Center](http://johnjayrec.nyc/2014/06/15/cv2014_maps/) where we evaluate anti-violence programs.
 I serve as a CUNY John Jay Presidential Fellow where I work on the [Misdemeanor Justice Project](http://www1.cuny.edu/mu/forum/2014/10/29/john-jay-college-presents-findings-on-misdemeanor-arrests-in-new-york/).
 At John Jay I am a member of the
 [Punishment-2-Public-Health-Academy](http://johnjay.jjay.cuny.edu/p2ph/x.asp) and the Social Network Research Group ([SNRG-NYC](http://snrg-nyc.org/)).
 At the CUNY GC, I am a member of the Pattern